stackitcloud/machine-controller-manager-provider-stackit/README.md

 A Machine Controller Manager (MCM) external provider implementation for STACKIT cloud infrastructure.
 This provider enables Gardener to manage virtual machines on STACKIT using the declarative Kubernetes API.

-The provider was built following the [MCM provider development guidelines](https://github.com/gardener/machine-controller-manager/blob/master/docs/development/cp_support_new.md) and bootstrapped from the [sample provider template](https://github.com/gardener/machine-controller-manager-provider-sampleprovider).Following are the basic principles kept in mind while developing the external plugin.
+The provider was built following the [MCM provider development guidelines](https://github.com/gardener/machine-controller-manager/blob/master/docs/development/cp_support_new.md) and bootstrapped from the [sample provider template](https://github.com/gardener/machine-controller-manager-provider-sampleprovider).

 ## Project Structure